Mork & Mindy: First season

-This series was Robin Williams' first major acting role.
-Scripts were shorter than on Happy Days, with notes specifying "Robin will do something here" to let Williams improvise.
-However, often his improvisations, due to unsuitability for a general television audience, had to be replaced with seeming ad libs that were actually scripted by a large team.
+Mork & Mindy was Robin Williams's first major acting role.
+Scripts were shorter than on Happy Days, with notes specifying, "Robin will do something here", to let Williams improvise.
+However, his improvisations often had to be replaced with pre-written "ad libs" scripted by a large team, due to Williams's true ad libs being unsuitable for a general television audience.

 The series was extremely popular in its first season.
 The Nielsen ratings were very high, ranking at 3, behind Laverne & Shirley (at 1) and Three's Company (at 2), both on ABC, which was the highest-rated network in the U.S. in 1978.
-The show gained higher ratings than the Happy Days series that had spawned it, at 4.
-However, the network management sought to improve the show in several ways.
+The show gained higher ratings than Happy Days, the series that had spawned it, at number 4.
+However, network management sought to improve the show in several ways.
 This was done in conjunction with what is known in the industry as counterprogramming, a technique in which a successful show is moved opposite a ratings hit on another network.
-The show was moved from Thursdays, where it outrated CBS's The Waltons, to Sundays where it replaced the canceled sci-fi series Battlestar Galactica.
-The show then aired against two highly rated shows: NBC's anthology series titled The Sunday Big Event and CBS's revamped continuation of All in the Family titled Archie Bunker's Place.
+The show was moved from Thursdays, where it outrated CBS's The Waltons, to Sundays, where it replaced the canceled sci-fi series Battlestar Galactica.
+The show then aired against two highly rated shows: NBC's anthology series titled The Sunday Big Event, and CBS's revamped continuation of All in the Family, titled Archie Bunker's Place.

 Second season

-The second season saw an attempt to seek younger viewers and premiered a new disco arrangement of the gentle theme tune.
+The second season saw an attempt to seek younger viewers, and premiered a new disco arrangement of the gentle theme tune.

 The characters of Fred and Cora were dropped from the regular cast.
 It was explained that Fred went on tour as a conductor with an orchestra, taking Cora with him.
 Fred and Cora made return appearances in later episodes.
-Recurring characters Susan and Eugene made no further appearances after season one and were never mentioned again.
+Recurring characters Susan and Eugene made no further appearances after season one, and were never mentioned again.

 New cast members were added.
 Among the new supporting characters were Remo and Jeanie DaVinci (Jay Thomas and Gina Hecht), a brother and sister from New York City who owned a new neighborhood deli where Mork and Mindy now spent a lot of time.
-Also added as regulars were their grumpy neighbor Mr. Bickley (who was seen occasionally in the first season and ironically worked as a verse writer for a greeting-card company), portrayed by Tom Poston, and Nelson Flavor (Jim Staahl), Mindy's snooty cousin who ran for city council.
+Also added as regulars were their grumpy neighbor, Mr. Bickley (who was occasionally seen in the first season, and ironically worked as a verse writer for a greeting-card company), portrayed by Tom Poston, along with Nelson Flavor (Jim Staahl), Mindy's snooty cousin who ran for city council.

-The show's main focus was no longer on Mork's slapstick attempts to adjust to the new world he was in, but on the relationship between Mork and Mindy on a romantic level.
-Also, some of the focus was on Mork trying to find a steady-paying job.
+The show's main focus was no longer on Mork's slapstick attempts to adjust to the new world that he was in, but on the relationship between Mork and Mindy on a romantic level.
+Also, some of the focus was on Mork trying to find a steady job.

 Because of the abrupt changes to the show and time slot, ratings slipped dramatically (dropping to 27th place).
-The show was quickly moved back to its previous timeslot and efforts were made to return to the core of the series; however, ratings did not recover.
+The show was quickly moved back to its previous time slot, and efforts were made to return to the core of the series; however, ratings did not recover.